 5. Confront them with the problem

 How to survive gaslighting can be very tricky.
-Real gaslighters are not very receptive to confrontations.
+Real gaslighters are not very receptive to confrontations and it’s hard to stop gaslighting.
 They would rather lash out than look at things objectively.
 However, it does not hurt to try.

 6. Seek professional help if things get worse

 If the only thing running in your head is, “Why do people gaslight?”, and this question is hindering every aspect of your life, you need to consult a professional immediately.

 A friend or relative might be biased towards you and might not be able to look at the situation as objectively as a neutral third party could.

 A counsellor or therapist will help you see the downfall of your relationship in a better manner and even guide you with some strategies to deal with your gaslighting spouse.